-The Department of Human Services, in partnership with the University of Minnesota and Elsevier, offers a variety of web-based training courses for lead agencies, providers, social service professionals, people with disabilities and their families:
+The Minnesota Department of Human Services, in partnership with the University of Minnesota and Elsevier, provides access to free and low-cost online training courses for lead agencies, providers, social service professionals, people with disabilities and their families through DirectCourse:

 The Person-Centered Counseling (PCC) program helps lead agencies, providers and their employees to build their knowledge and skills.
 It also gives people with disabilities and their families the information they need to lead more independent and self-directed lives.

-The College of Employment Services (CES), under its contract with DHS, offers a limited number of seats for online courses on the topic of employment.
-The courses are designed for people who support people with disabilities as they find jobs and encounter challenges.
+The College of Employment Services (CES) offers courses designed for people who support people with disabilities as they find jobs and encounter challenges.

 TrainLink is the Department of Human Services partner and provider access point for the DHS learning management system.
 The TrainLink Website contains several learning centers as well as links to other DHS registration systems.
 Here you can find class schedules, online learning modules, and the training registration system.
 TrainLink keeps track of learner participation, including classes completed and certifications earned.

 The Minnesota Age and Disabilities Odyssey Conference is a two-day conference held every other year.
 The conference has been held on either an annual or biennial basis since 1998 and generally attracts more than 1,000 attendees.
 Attendees are interested in long-term services and supports.
 They include advocates, consumers, policy makers, providers, counties, tribes, managed care organizations and state government.
 Odyssey:

 Provides training and technical assistance about DHS programs and services

 Recognizes and honors excellence at the individual, organization and programmatic level